rigofekete/gator/readme.md

-# Gator – RSS Feed Aggregator (CLI)
+# gator – RSS Feed Aggregator (CLI)

 > Status: Work in Progress.
 Interfaces and schema may change.

-Gator is a Go CLI that aggregates RSS feeds into a PostgreSQL database.
+gator is a Go CLI that aggregates RSS feeds into a PostgreSQL database.
 It supports managing users, subscribing to feeds, fetching posts, and resetting state for clean testing.

 ## Tools and Dependencies
 - Go